 How to Grow Garlic – A Guide to Growing Garlic

 Garlic is a member of the onion family – the Alliums.
-It can be grown successfully in this country.
-You do need to start with good seed stock, as garlic bought in the supermarket is likely to have been grown in China or Spain, where the climate is completely different and will not be certified disease free for planting.
+You can grow it successfully in this country.
+Start with good seed stock, as garlic bought in the supermarket is likely to have been grown in China or Spain, where the climate is completely different and will not be certified disease free for planting.

 You can, save home-grown garlic to plant next year if you want to save some money.
 Select the best bulbs and user larger cloves for the best results.